Demagaa/hotelResertationSystem/README.md

-Title: Hotel Reservation System project
+#  Hotel Reservation System

 This project is created to show my ability to work with Core Java.
 The script helps user to track and modify the reservations of his hotel with custom number of rooms.
 Project is realised using Singleton pattern.

-Technologies: Java 17
+## Technologies:

+Java 17, Servlet, JDBC, Docker

-Launch:
+## Launch:

+Interaction with the service is implemented via web browser (http://localhost:8080/)

-In order to work properly program needs local MySQL database set up:
+Program needs MySQL database to be set up:

-Using the command line:

-If you do not already have the software, download MySQL Server and install the product.

-From the MySQL command line, create the database and the table:

-create database reserve;

-create table reserve (
-    reservationID int,
-    roomNum int,
-    startDay int,
-    endDay int
-);
+Database is dockerized, run compose command in INFO/db-docker folder, this will configure DB container with some sample data:

+`docker compose up`

+Alternatively you can run .sql script located in db-docker/init folder and configure DB on your local server.
-Set up the connectivity setting in db.properties file (localhost:3306 and root account used by default)
+Connectivity setting can be adjusted in db.properties file (localhost:3308 and root account used by default).

-Add mysql.connector.java library to your project structure.
+## Project status

-Project status: actively developing
+actively developing